-The Aerobic Step (The Forgotten Exercise Tool Every Woman Should Own)
+The Aerobic Exercise Step (The Forgotten Fitness Tool Every Woman Should Own)

 Looking for something that’ll light a fire under your exercise program?

 Look no further…

 Here’s all the information you need to buy and use the hottest fitness product on the market today–the aerobic step.

 Have you ever thought about buying an aerobic step but then put it off because you had a bunch of questions (and weren’t quite sure where to find the answers)?